polterguy/camphora-five/help-files/Camphora Five/03 - Column types.md

 This can be useful to track the date and time of creation, and will be displayed as the exact date and time of creation as you read your item later.

+### Created by fields

+This field automatically tracks what username created the record, and is in such a regard similar to the Date/time created field.